Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

 In this paper, we do not study strong Darmon points.
 However, it would be interesting to know whether the notion of strong Darmon points is in some sense appropriate for mildly singular orbifolds as that of strong Campana points proved to be in \cite{STR}.

-\subsubsection{Stacky points}
+\subsection{Stacky points}

-As noted in the work of Nasserden and Xiao \cite[\S2]{NX1}, \cite[\S3]{NX2}, there is a correspondence between $M$-curves (Campana orbifolds of dimension $1$) and \emph{stacky curves} on the geometric level.
-Indeed, the data of a stacky curve (namely the sizes of the automorphism groups attached to its stacky points) gives rise to an orbifold structure on its coarse moduli space, with a similar construction in the other direction.
-It is of interest to determine whether such a correspondence exists on the arithmetic level, in particular whether the integral points of a stacky curve correspond to Darmon points on the associated $M$-curve.
+As noted in the work of Nasserden and Xiao \cite[\S2]{NX1}, \cite[\S3]{NX2}, there is a correspondence between $M$-curves (Campana orbifolds of dimension $1$) and \emph{stacky curves} on the geometric level: the data of a stacky curve (namely the sizes of the automorphism groups attached to its stacky points) gives rise to an orbifold structure on its coarse moduli space, with a similar construction in the other direction.
+One may wonder whether such a correspondence exists on the arithmetic level, in particular whether the integral points of a stacky curve correspond to Darmon points on the associated $M$-curve.
 The following example, inspired by \cite[\S5]{BP}, gives an instance in which this is the case.

-\begin{example} Endow $\mathbb{P}^1_{\mathbb{Z}}$ with the action of $\mu_2$ sending $[x_0,x_1]$ to $[x_0,-x_1]$.
-This action fixes the points $[1,0]$ and $[0,1]$.
+\begin{example} Endow $\mathbb{P}^1_{\mathbb{Z}}$ with the action of $\mu_2$ sending $[x_0:x_1]$ to $[x_0:-x_1]$.
+This action fixes the points $[1:0]$ and $[0:1]$.
 Let $\scrX$ be the quotient stack $[\mathbb{P}^1/\mu_2]$, and denote by $\rho: \scrX \rightarrow \mathbb{P}^1$ the associated morphism of stacks.
-Note that $\scrX$ is isomorphic to the root stack $\mathbb{P}^1[\sqrt{[1,0]},\sqrt{[0,1]}]$, see \cite[Thm.~4.10]{DK}.
+Note that $\scrX$ is isomorphic to the root stack $\mathbb{P}^1[\sqrt{[1:0]},\sqrt{[0:1]}]$, see \cite[Thm.~4.10]{DK}.
 The coarse moduli space of $\scrX$ is $\mathbb{P}^1$.
 As observed in \cite[\S5]{BP}, the set of $R$-points of $\scrX$ for $R \in \{\mathbb{Z}_p,\mathbb{Z}\}$ decomposes as